Near Eastern fire salamander: Distribution and habitat

 In Turkey, Near Eastern fire salamanders can be found in Anatolia.
-The species is also native to north-western Iran, northern Iraq, Syria, Lebanon, northern Israel near the ancient city of Tel Dan and northern and western Galilee, and the Mount Carmel area.
+The species is also native to north-western Iran, northern Iraq, Syria, Lebanon, Palestine, northern Israel near the ancient city of Tel Dan and northern and western Galilee, and the Mount Carmel area.
 It is found at altitudes of between 180 and 2000 m.

 Depending on the terrain, it can be found in various kinds of forests.
 For example, in Iran, it inhabits open cork forests with scattered trees, while in Turkey and Lebanon, it can be found in damp woods and groves in mountainous and hilly regions, especially near water.
 It protects itself during the day by hiding under leaves, roots, or rocks and emerges at night to forage.
 Besides those terrains, it can also be found near springs and the temporary pools that form after winter rains.
-In Israel, it can be found around pools and spring-fed, slow-moving streams.
+In Palestine, it can be found around pools and spring-fed, slow-moving streams.

 In spring, to infester their reproductive chances, those animals tend to grow singular yellowish swelling around their eyes: the bigger those heaves are, the better possibilities they have to find a female partner.